jinyangustc/jyzk-cls/README.md

 (although may not be useful).

-File naming and linking are done manually because, if I understand the idea correctly, they should be a deliberate decisions from you when you review the notes, think about how they relate to your writing, develop ideas, arguments and discussions.
+File naming and linking are done manually because, if I understand the idea correctly, they should be deliberate decisions from you when you review the notes, think about how they relate to your writing, develop ideas, arguments and discussions.
 It's simpler, more portable and software-agnostic (well, it still relies on LaTex of course).